mcanouil/awesome-quarto/README.md

 - [Quarto YouTube Playlist](https://www.youtube.com/playlist?list=PLDqZV53PcnYxnBYuEdSBxnOwdKLGaoKGg) - A YouTube playlist of videos about Quarto and Pandoc by Eli Holmes.
 - [Create your Data Science Portfolio with Quarto](https://www.youtube.com/watch?v=xtSFXtDf4cM) - In this video by Deepsha Menghani, learn how you can easily create a Data Science Portfolio website and deploy it instantly with the help of Quarto (materials: <https://deepshamenghani.quarto.pub/portfolio-with-quarto-workshop/#/title-slide>).
 - [A Coffee with Quarto and Neovim](https://youtube.com/playlist?list=PLabWm-zCaD1axcMGvf7wFxJz8FZmyHSJ7) - A YouTube playlist showing you how to use Quarto in Neovim by [Jannik Buhr](https://jmbuhr.de/).
+- [How to style your Quarto blog without knowing a lot of HTML/CSS?](https://www.youtube.com/watch?v=ErRX8plZpQE) - This is a video tutorial on styling your Quarto blog even if you lack a strong foundation of HTML/CSS by Albert Rapp.
+- [Quarto for Academics](https://www.youtube.com/watch?v=EbAAmrB0luA) - This video highlights some of Quarto's features that are especially useful for academics, as educators and as researchers by Mine Çetinkaya-Rundel.

 ## Supported editors